Animal Welfare

 Better safe than sorry: Verification through external audits

 Both, certain types of attractions as well as animal species associated with increased animal welfare risks are audited by animal welfare experts.
-To this end, we cooperate with independent partners which audit providers based on the detailed set of criteria of the DER Touristik Animal Welfare Guideline.
+To this end, we cooperate with independent partners which audit providers based on the detailed set of criteria of the DERTOUR Group Animal Welfare Guideline.
 Depending on their risk rating, either a document audit or an on-site audit is conducted, whereby the implementation of all measures can be reviewed on site.

 At the same time, we are promoting the species-appropriate handling of animals in tourism and within the industry.
 We do not only want to make existing products more animal-friendly, but rather contribute towards a sustainable change in industry.
 In dialogue with our partners, we are driving the continuous improvement of standards.
 In dialogue with the industry and animal welfare organisations, we draw up innovative solutions for animal-friendly experiences and alternatives to improve existing products.
 One way of doing this is in close collaboration with projects that we support through the non-profit DER Touristik Foundation.